escowles/recipes/_posts/2020-10-25-cornish-pasty.md

 recipe next time, or add some chicken stock to make the filling more moist.
 I also think that adding more salt, and some herbs could go a long way to make the flavor richer.

+**01/02/2023**: tried some modifications to address the issues from 10/27/2020:
+* made 1.5x the dough
+* reduced onion and carrot to 6 oz.
+* used 90/10 ground beef, but forgot the butter again
+* used 2 tsp. salt, 3/4 tsp. black pepper, 1/4 tsp. white pepper, 1/4 tsp. nutmeg,
+  1/2 tsp. thyme, and 1/4 tsp. coriander
+* the dough was an even multiple of 3, so i made three large pasties, rolled out to about 9-10", and used 1 1/3 cups filling
+* i shaped the filling into a log in the middle of the dough disc, and folded the sides up like a taco, and sealed on top (squishing filling in to be able to close the top, which let me get a lot more filling in)

+the resulting pasties were better, but still had some issues:
+* they were much too large, should make at least 4, and 6 would probably be best
+* they leaked juices, so adding another Tbsp. of flour would probably help, and the butter is definitely not needed (unless using super lowfat beef or lean steak)
+* the nutmeg was too much, and the salt level was a little low, so i would do one tbsp. of salt, and no nutmeg